 Many artists find moving from a blank canvas to creating a new work exceptionally intimidating and often need help knowing where to start.
 It can be one of the most daunting moments in your art career.
 Because we want the painting to come out right, we fear that the outcome will not match what we envisioned.

-It happens because we want a painting to come out right; there is this huge fear that the end result will not be what we imagined.
-If it's also been a while since you painted last, you may think your skills might have become rusty; and you’re unsure of what you're capable of, so that to can be so inhibiting.
-We artists see our paintings as an extension of ourselves, its like we invest a piece of ourselves into them and want them to be perfect, which sadly it is usually not always going to be possible.
+If it's also been a while since you painted last, your skills might have become rusty; and you're unsure of what you're capable of, so that to can be so inhibiting.
+We, artists, see our paintings as an extension of ourselves.
+As a result, we often feel emotionally invested in things we create and hope they turn out flawlessly.

 Main image is titled 'Lens' an abstract by Collette Fergus